Sebiworld/AppApi/README.md

 Every claim of an incoming token will be validated.
 If anything doesn't match, the token will be revoked.

-The next step is to get an accesstoken, which you need to legitimize your api-requests.
-A refreshtoken is only useful to apply for an accesstoken, nothing more.
+The next step is to get an access-token, which you need to legitimize your api-requests.
+A refresh-token is only useful to apply for an access-token, nothing more.
 The target of your next api-request is the /auth/access-endpoint.
-Attach your refreshtoken as a bearer token like I do in the following Angular-request:
+Attach your refresh-token as a bearer token like I do in the following Angular-request:

 ```typescript
 this.httpClient.get('https://my-website.dev/api/auth/access', {